pgaskin/dictutil/README.md

 Dictutil consists of multiple tools and libraries:
 - [**dictutil**](https://pgaskin.net/dictutil/dictutil) provides commands for installing, removing, unpacking, packing, and performing low-level modifications and tests on Kobo dictionaries.
 All operations are intended to be correct, lossless, and deterministic.
 - [**dictgen**](https://pgaskin.net/dictutil/dictgen) simplifies creating full-featured dictionaries for Kobo eReaders, with support for images, unicode prefixes, raw html, markdown, and more.
+- [**dicthtml**](https://pgaskin.net/dictutil/dicthtml) documents Kobo's dictionary format and how it works.
 - [**examples/gotdict-convert**](https://pgaskin.net/dictutil/examples/gotdict-convert) is a working example of using dictutil to convert [GOTDict](https://github.com/wjdp/gotdict) into a Kobo dictionary.
+- [**examples/webster1913-convert**](https://pgaskin.net/dictutil/examples/webster1913-convert) is a working example of using dictutil to convert [Project Gutenberg's Webster's Unabridged Dictionary](http://www.gutenberg.org/ebooks/29765.txt.utf-8) into a Kobo dictionary.
 - *Library:* [**kobodict**](https://pkg.go.dev/github.com/geek1011/dictutil/kobodict) provides support for reading, writing, encrypting, and decrypting Kobo dictionaries.
 - *Library:* [**dictgen**](https://pkg.go.dev/github.com/geek1011/dictutil/dictgen) provides the functionality of dictgen as a library.
 - *Library:* [**marisa**](./marisa) provides self-contained CGO bindings for [marisa-trie](https://github.com/s-yata/marisa-trie).